yuanmingze/panoramic_optical_flow/code/README.md

 Was tested on GCC 8.3.

 # Python

+Recommand use canda.
-Was tested on Python 3.7.
+tested on Python 3.7.
 And 3rd party Libraries:

 - Numpy;
 - Pillow;